Erytholus: Description

-Erytholus is a globose, chambered fossil, with associated vertical tubular structures.
-Its preservation in sandstone is similar to the Ediacaran type preservation of the vendobiont Ventogyrus.
+Erytholus was claimed by its describer, Gregory Retallack, to be a globose, chambered fossil, with associated vertical tubular structures.
+Retallack considered its preservation in sandstone is similar to the Ediacaran type preservation of the vendobiont Ventogyrus.
 It is found at depths of 20–30 cm within paleosols.
 Its affinities are uncertain, although it bears a general resemblance to truffles.
+In a rebuttal published in 2011, four other authors contested the idea that Erytholus was a fossil at all, stating that it was likely merely a "broken section of a poorly sorted ferruginous, muddy sandstone with deformed laminae".